home Hair & Skin arrow

 • Hair loss (hair becomes brittle and is lost more often)

-Now we know the symptoms.
-Now let's move on to the causes.
+Now that we have identified the symptoms, let's explore the causes.
 What are the most common triggers?

 The most common cause of hyperthyroidism is an autoimmune disease called Graves' disease.
 However, autoimmunity of the thyroid gland is just as conceivable.
 In other words, the thyroid tissue works independently, so to speak.